The jujutsu (or jiu-jitsu) as widely taught in Dutch gyms you will not find in Japan.

 The meaning of the word jujutsu is gentle/flexible technique.
 As D. Lowry describes: In a sense, ju is the process of turning to an aggressor the other cheek -- only to use the movement of the turn to effect his defeat.

-Every friday evening koryu (old style) jujutsu training sessions are held in the Yushinkan dojo.
-The training is under supervision of Kurabe M. sensei, 6-dan shihan, who teaches his students every two weeks at the shofukan dojo.
-The jujutsu-style that is practiced is kensoryu.
-This style also called gyakutedo, has evolved from the Asayama Ichiden ryu in the beginning of the Meiji era.
+Koryu jujutsu is trained every Friday evening at the Yushinkan dojo.
+This training is supervised by Soushi Makoto Karuba, which teaches twice a month at the Shofukan dojo.
+The jujutsu style trained at Yushinkan is called Gyakute-do Jujutsu, which is developed at the start of the Meijiperiode and has evolved from the Asayama Ichiden ryu.
 This style orginated during the edo era in which time also orginated Daito ryu, the predecessor of modern day aikido.
 Kurabe sensei has been given the techniques by the fifth grandmaster, Tanaka Chushudoo.
 Kurabe sensei is now the only teacher who teaches Kenso ryu jujutsu.

 Every friday evening from 20:30 till 22:00.